mikhail-akimov/sales_analyzer/README.md

 - calculated "total profit" (accurated to the cents)

-- the best products by sales, by the number of sales and by profit, respectively
+- the best products by sales, by the number of sales and by profit

-- the worst products by sales, by the number of sales and by profit, respectively
+- the worst products by sales, by the number of sales and by profit

 - average delivery time of the goods to the client